tushdante/parse-to-threads/README.md

 Start the server by running `node index.js`

+Threads also needs to be configured to have a verifed sending address, so this need to be done too

 ### Usage

 The server will accpet any incoming `POST` requests sent by the Parse webhook and will create a new user